StevenAlvaradoAguilar/StevenAlvaradoAguilar/README.md

 </h1>
 <br>
 <div align="center"">
-<h2>Sobre mi 😃</h2>
+<h2>About me 😃</h2>
 <!--Intro start-->

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=3BF758&random=false&width=435&lines=%F0%9F%8C%B1+I+am+currently+learning+Full+Stack+Developer" alt="Typing SVG" /></a>
 </div>

 <p align="left">
-Estudiante a días de graduarse de ingeniería en Computación en la Universidad Técnologico de Costa Rica, en la carrera de Bachillerato en Ingeniería en Computación.
-Actualmente estoy en búsqueda de trabajo,
+I am a student about to graduate from Computer Engineering at the Universidad Tecnologico de Costa Rica, in the Bachelor's Degree in Computer Engineering.
+I am currently looking for a job,

-💻 con 8 meses de experiencia profesional en el campo de desarrollo de software
+💻 with 8 months of professional experience in the field of software development.

-📝 roles en el ámbito: desarrollo web, backEnd, frontEnd y FullStack.
+📝 roles in the field: web development, backEnd, frontEnd and FullStack.
 </br>

 📫 Contacto: **alvaradosteven6@gmail.com**